 - Black backgrounds with brown, grey or dark text

 - Tiled background images with light or dark color text

 - Way too many images on the page or Huge images

 - Too many headlines or text that Blinks

 Q10.
-When do you use JPEG compression and when would you prefer PNG instead?
+When do you use JPEG compression, and when would you prefer PNG instead?

 Each image compression format has a specific purpose.

-PNG: – This method of compression works by reducing the colors used.
+- PNG: – This method of compression works by reducing the colors used.
 This could lead to a slight loss of color shades as well.
 PNG method is especially great for logos and icons and signs and images containing text.
-For simple illustrations or UI elements and screenshots too, PNG is good.
-PNG files are most of the time larger than JPEGs.
+For simple illustrations or UI elements and screenshots, too, PNG is good.
+PNG files are, most of the time, larger than JPEGs.

-This has been a guide to List Of Web Design Interview Questions and Answers.
+This has been a guide to the List Of Web Design Interview Questions and Answers.
 Here we have listed the best 10 interview sets of questions so that the jobseeker can crack the interview with ease.
 You may also look at the following articles to learn more –